 Climat in Morocco is Mediterranean in character, which means plenty of warm sunny days throughout the year.
 The winters are cool here.
 However, in the mountainous reaches of the country, the temperatures do go to extremes and it would do you good to stock yourself up accordingly.

 You will get an idea about the Moroccan population from the bustling marketplaces.
 But just for the statistics, it is the fourth most populous African country with population figures touching 33 854 675 according to the 2015 census.
 The streets may be crowded in some cities but the Moroccan people are warmer and very friendly.

 The high majority of the Moroccans are Sunni Muslims of Berber (Imazighen, The indigenous people of North Africa) and of Arab or mixed descent.
 However, the country has more of a cosmopolitan look with many French and Spanish people taking up residence here.

-One of the great cuisines of the world, Moroccan cooking abounds with subtle spices and intriguing flavour combinations.
-Think tart green olives paired with chopped preserved lemon rind stirred into a tagine of tender chicken, the surprise of rich pigeon meat pie dusted with cinnamon and icing sugar, or sardines coated with a flavourful combination of coriander, parsley, cumin and a hint of chilli.
-Influenced by Andalusian Spain, Arabia and France, Morocco’s cuisine is a delicious combination of mouthwatering flavours that make it unique.
+One of the great cuisines of the world, Moroccan cooking abounds with subtle spices and intriguing flavor combinations.
+Think tart green olives paired with chopped preserved lemon rind stirred into a tagine of tender chicken, the surprise of rich pigeon meat pie dusted with cinnamon and icing sugar, or sardines coated with a flavourful combination of coriander, parsley, cumin, and a hint of chili.
+Influenced by Andalusian Spain, Arabia, and France, Morocco’s cuisine is a delicious combination of mouthwatering flavors that make it unique.